irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 |SimAGXSubscribeTopicName | Specify the topic name of AGX location information (for operation test).
 |RealSubscribeTopicName | Specify the topic name that publishes the position and joint information of the actual machine.
 |ViaDBSubscribeTopicName | Specifies the topic name when going through a database.
-|ChengePosition_sw | Check if you want to change the position of the construction machine model.
+|ChengePosition_sw | Check if you want to change the position of the construction machine model(You can switch it on and off even while playing).
 |MapMachinePosition | Don't change.
 |MapMachineRotation | Don't change.